Der (Sumer): Middle Bronze

-Rim-Sin I of Larsa reported destroying Der in his 20th year.
-Ammi-Ditana of Babylon also recorded destroying the city wall of Der in his 37th year, that he said had been built earlier by Damqi-ilishu of the Sealand Dynasty.
+Iron Age

 In 720 BC the Assyrian king Sargon II moved against Elam, but the Assyrian host was defeated near Der by the combined army of king Humban-Nikash I of Elam and king Marduk-apla-iddina II of Babylon.
 Following the Persian conquest of Babylon in 539 BC, the Cyrus Cylinder mentions repatriating the people and restoring the sanctuary of the god of Der, among other cities.

 Archaeology

 While it appears that no excavation has occurred at Der, several notable objects have been discovered nearby, including a kudurru (discovered in Sippar) which confirmed the name of the site.
 The site itself has been heavily damaged by water over the centuries and was considered not worth excavating.

+List of rulers

+The following list should not be considered complete: